 The Cayman Islands are famous for their marine life, and there are several combined research centers that are also open for tourists to both meet the animals and learn about them as well.

-The Dolphin Cove has a large natural habitat for their bottle-nose dolphins, the dolphin carers will teach you a lot of interesting things about these social animals.
+The Dolphin Cove has a natural habitat for its bottle-nose dolphins; the dolphin carers will teach you a lot of things about these social animals.

-Then head over to the Cayman Turtle Center in West Bay, where you can learn about the turtles, see them up close, and also swim with them if you want to.
+Then head over to the Cayman Turtle Center almost right across the road in West Bay, where you can learn about the turtles, see them up close, and also swim with them as well if you want to.